Stage 1

 Mapping of existing employment and skills agencies

-This initial stage will identify, map and drive linkages between relevant bodies, organisations and departments delivering funding and initiatives available across all levels of Government, to leverage employment uptake and response to job vacancies.
+This initial stage of the project identified and mapped linkages between relevant bodies, organisations and departments delivering funding and initiatives available across all levels of Government, to leverage employment uptake and response to job vacancies.

-The objective is to reduce potential duplication and optimise program delivery and jobs uptake.
+The objective was to reduce potential duplication and optimise program delivery and jobs uptake.

-A meeting was held recently with various stakeholders to assist in this mapping (see organisational model below).
-The intention of this stage of the project is to identify the key organisations in the Gold Coast employment and skills sector and to identify linkages, key roles, and responsibilities.
+A meeting was held with various stakeholders to assist in this mapping (see organisational model below).
+The intention of this stage of the project was to identify the key organisations in the Gold Coast employment and skills sector and to identify linkages, key roles, and responsibilities.

 Stage 2